Lower Rhine region

-The area basically covers the districts of Cleves, Wesel, Viersen and Neuss as well as the independent cities of Duisburg, Mönchengladbach and Krefeld.
+The area basically covers the districts of Kleve, Wesel, Viersen and Neuss as well as the independent cities of Duisburg, Mönchengladbach and Krefeld.
 While disputable, Oberhausen and Düsseldorf may also be seen as part of the Lower Rhine region.

 The Lower Rhine region's landscape is mostly flat green grassland with wide views of the horizon.
-Sights include the historic town centers of Cleves and Xanten, as well as Xanten's Roman archeological museum, the castle "Schloss Moyland" in Bedburg-Hau or the Catholic pilgrimage town of Kevelaer.
+Sights include the historic town centers of Kleve and Xanten, as well as Xanten's Roman archeological museum, the castle "Schloss Moyland" in Bedburg-Hau or the Catholic pilgrimage town of Kevelaer.